 CMHA Certified Psychological Health and Safety Advisor Training

-The Centre has supported the development of this certificate program with Canadian Mental Health Association (CMHA) – to help train individuals as CMHA Certified Psychological Health and Safety Advisors (PH&S Advisors).
-Contact the CMHA for information on upcoming certificate registration opportunities.
+The Centre has supported the development of this certificate program with the Canadian Mental Health Association (CMHA) to help train individuals as CMHA Certified Psychological Health and Safety Advisors (PH&S Advisors).
+Contact the CMHA for information on upcoming certificate training opportunities.

 Certificate in Psychological Health and Safety in the Workplace

 With the support of the Centre, an online university program called Certificate in Psychological Health and Safety in the Workplace has been developed by Dr. Joti Samra for the University of Fredericton (UFred).
 This program provides the knowledge and skills to help create and sustain a psychologically healthy and safe workplace.
 Courses include a focus on the National Standard of Canada for Psychological Health and Safety in the Workplace (the Standard).
 To learn more about the three-level certificate program, view UFred’s website.

 Canada’s Safest Employers Psychological Safety Award

 The Centre helped to establish and sponsored the national Psychological Safety Award as part of Canadian Occupational Safety magazine’s Canada's Safest Employers Awards.
 The Psychological Safety Award recognizes an employer that is a leader in working towards identifying, and reducing or eliminating psychological hazards to employee well-being in the workplace, such as bullying, harassment or chronic pressure.

 The Centre has sponsored and contributed to seven special editions of Moods Magazine (2011 to 2017), which have featured articles on employee and employer issues related to workplace mental health.

 Toronto Forum - University/College Community of Practice for Workplace Wellness